All Episodes

 Focused on finding solutions to today's biggest problems.

-This is The Hannity Show.
+This is the Hannity Show.

-All right, that's gonna wrap things up for today.
+to wrap things up for today.

-Nine Eastern, news you won't get from the mob.
+9 Eastern, news you won't get from the mob.

 Thank you for being with us.

-As always, you make it possible.
+As always, you make it possible back here tomorrow.

 Nationwide, we have millions of listeners.